 A NB Fixed Rate Mortgage means that whenever you sign your mortgage you are locked in at that rate for the duration of your mortgage.
 The good thing about having a fixed rate is, you can set it and forget it.
 A con might be that you could be paying more if the rates ever decrease.

 A Variable Rate Mortgage means that your rate fluctuates over your mortgage period.
 The good thing about this is, you usually get a lower rate than a NB fixed rate mortgage starting out.
 The con could be that your rate might go up with little to no warning.
+This may not be the best thing if you are a worrier.

 Things to Consider with a NB Fixed Rate Mortgage